DavidScales/testing-goat/README.md

 And the framework automatically inserts the appropriate token in a `<input type="hidden">`, and handles subsequent validation.
 And the dev server even catches forms without CSRF tokens during development!
 Pretty nice.

-similarly, django allows dynamic rendering with template syntax like you would expect:
+Similarly, Django allows dynamic rendering with template syntax like you would expect:

     <body>
         <h1>Your To-Do list</h1>